|

 popular family destination, not to mention a

-most beautiful and dramatic beaches in all of
+most dramatic beaches in all of

 Greece and a line of cafes and restaurants on the